Leanpub Header

 You don’t need more hours — you need better focus.
 This is your playbook for managing time like a thoughtful developer: with clarity, intention, and long-term impact in mind.

-3. Become a Senior Developer
+3. I Am a Developer Advocate

 5. Your First Year in Code